BICENTENNIAL TRIBUTE

 1804 - Burgage Manor, Southwell

-B: Madam - I repeat - it is not your company I dislike (kicks fire) - this exorable kennel in which you reside - 'tis utterly deranging my nervous system (surreptitiously slurps from brandy naggin)
+B: Madam - I repeat - ‘tis not your company I dislike (kicks fire) - this exorable kennel in which you reside is utterly deranging my nervous system (surreptitiously slurps from brandy naggin)

 CB: Och!
-Byronnne! - you can not stay at Newstead - it is let to a (distracted) - handsome gentleman, nay a Lord, if you will (paces) - you can't stay at The Hutt, that rent-embezzling scoundrel Mealey has the pox - and you violently refuse to return to school unless I magic-up yet another pony - where in Purgatory would you like to reside?! - by Mary Anne Bristoe's ample fire-side? (snickers)
+Byronnne! - you cannot stay at Newstead - it is let to a (is distracted) - handsome, avian-annihilating gentleman, nay a Lord, if you will (paces) - you can’t stay at the Hutt with that scoundrel Mealey - he has the pox! - and you violently refuse to return to school unless I magic-up yet another pony! - God’s socks! - where in Purgatory would you like to reside?! - by Mary Anne Bristoe’s ample fire-side? (snickers)

-CB: mmm, funerals? (ponders) - why, old Mr. Fletcher is looking quite liverish - his witless son William has been much occupied counting the old man's cottages
+CB: Hmm, funerals? (ponders) - why, old Mr. Fletcher is looking quite liverish - so his son William tells me - or some such ploughman’s gibberish

-CB: What are you on about? teenagers - och! don't all our neighbours enjoy your presence in field sports?
+CB: What are you on about? - teenagers - och! don’t all our neighbours enjoy your company in field sports?

 CB: I think you should become a Mitre amazingly well - although you may have to cut back on the picturesque blasphemy and village strumpets